IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

     **d.** The location of the VCD.

     **e.** The VCD instance ID.
-This is required when accessing the instance through the IBM Cloud application programming interfaces (APIs) and command line interfaces (CLIs).
+This is required when accessing the instance through the IBM Cloud application programming interfaces (APIs) and command-line interfaces (CLIs).

     **f.** The network edge type.

-    **g.** The connections supported.
+    **g.** The type of connections supported.

     **h.** The fast provisioning setting.